PlaidWeb/publ-site/content/faq.md

 Also, while I'm far from a Python expert, I know it way better than any of the other languages people suggest for this purpose!

-I also like the Python ecosystem for this stuff; Jinja2 templating is particularly well-suited to the way I think about page render logic, for example, and is also compatible with plenty of HTML authoring tools.

 All that said, I'd love to see other people design similar systems using whatever choice of platform they prefer — at the very least, it amuses me to think that someone might make something that is "Publ-ish."